Pacific Wrecks

 Aircraft History

-In total, Do 24ATT flew 22,000 nautical miles including 31 destinations in 19 countries including Cambodia, Thailand, India, Pakistan, United Arab Emirates, Oman, Saudi Arabia, Egypt, Greece, Italy, France, Austria, Germany, England, Ireland, Iceland, Greenland, Canada and the United States, including a number of air show appearances.
+In total, Do 24ATT flew 22,000 nautical miles and visited 19 countries and 31 destinations including Cambodia, Thailand, India, Pakistan, United Arab Emirates, Oman, Saudi Arabia, Egypt, Greece, Italy, France, Austria, Germany, England, Ireland, Iceland, Greenland, Canada and the United States, including a number of air show appearances.

 Relatives